VIEW BY TOPIC

 A USP Communicates the Heart of Your Business

 Stated as a unique strategy that communicates the heart of your business, the USP serves as the theme of all your marketing endeavors.
 The question the USP answers for your client is this: “I love to purchase/order/hire from your business, instead of your competition.”

 A Unique Selling Proposition or USP is a company’s distinctive “hook” that tells the marketplace what sets them apart from the competition.
-Your USP defines the reputation and value of your company and allows you to charge higher prices than lower value commodity products or services.
+Your USP defines the reputation and value of your company and allows you to charge higher prices than lower-value commodity products or services.
 Your Unique Selling Proposition is strategic and long-term, while your tactical marketing plan is short term.

-Research has shown that most people check out 4-5 different places before purchasing goods or services.
+Research has shown that most people check out 4-5 different businesses before purchasing goods or services.
 Having a magnetic USP can turn the buyer’s head.
 Much like curb appeal is to selling a home, a USP is crucial to making a significant first impression that results in a sale.

 Your USP should tell the story of how your product or service is different or better than your competitors.
 It identifies your strongest values or benefits – and drives customers to choose you, not them.